Actaea racemosa L.

 Family - Ranunculaceae

-Stems - Flowering stems to +2m tall, erect, glabrous, glaucous, from a woody caudex, herbaceous, green but purple at the nodes.
+Stems - Erect, to 2.5 m, glabrous, glaucous, green but often purple at the nodes.

-Leaves - Basal and alternate, petiolate, glabrous, to 1m broad, -1m long, ternately divided, purple at the joints.
-Ultimate leaflets serrate, green adaxially, silvery-green abaxially, with a few hairs abaxially on the veins.
-Serrations of margin with a lighter green or yellowish apex.
+Leaves - Basal and alternate, petiolate, 2 times pinnately compound, glabrous, to 1 m broad, the leaflets ovate to broadly lanceolate, toothed and irregularly sharply lobed, green adaxially, silvery-green abaxially, with a few hairs abaxially on the veins, the largest leaflets 5-10 cm long, 3-7 cm wide.
 Veins of leaflets impressed adaxially.
 Leaves of the flowering stem reduced to bracts.

-Other info. - This distinctive species can be found in the Ozark region of Missouri.
+Other info. - This distinctive species can be found across much of the southern third of Missouri, and eastward from Missouri into the northeast and Canada.
 When in bloom, the plant is easy to ID in the field because of its big leaves and long inflorescences.
 The plant also has a foul odor, especially when in flower.